AaronNHorvitz/AutoTrader/README.md

 Key="put_key_here"
 Secret="put_secret_here"
 ```
-- **Save**: Save your credentials as '.secrets' in the 'src' directory.
+- **Save**: Save your credentials as '.secrets' in the 'credentials' directory.

 ## Step 5: Install Dependencies
 -- Instructions to run the 'environment.yaml' file--